ethereum-optimism/specs/specs/experimental/vetoer-set.md

 ### Veto module

 The term "VetoerSet" is an abstract concept not explicitly present in the code.
-Any owner of the Safe Account is a potential "vetoer", so the "VetoerSet" is essentially just the list of owners of the Safe Account.
+Any owner of the Safe Account is a potential "vetoer", so the "VetoerSet" is essentially the list of owners of the Safe Account.

 This module implements the core (and simple) logic of allowing any member of the VetoerSet (i.e., any owner of the Safe Account) to call the `veto()` method on the registered `DelayedVetoable` contract on behalf of the Safe Account and without requiring a signature quorum.